elenderg/PAL-1000/instruções de compilação.md

 `A twip is a number.`

-Now that our types have been resolved, we find that the "foot" type looks like this:
+Now that our types have been resolved, we find that the "_foot_" type looks like this:

 `/type/foot/feet/FFFFFFFF/inches/twip///17280/`